 - Engage in on-going communication with various constiutents involved in the CBL experience

-Additionally, CMs are expected to promote a culture of engagement by attending professional and leadership development workshops throughout the semester, participating in marketing efforts of the CBL office, and an array of other short and long term projects as assigned by the CBL staff.
+Additionally, CMs are expected to promote a culture of engagement by attending professional and leadership development workshops throughout the semester, participate in marketing efforts of the CBL office, as well an array of other short and long term projects as assigned by the CBL staff.
 There are opportunities to take on additional responsibilities and assignments after a one-semester probation period or as determined by the CBL staff.

 The CBL office places a high value on inclusivity and cultural effectiveness, and encourages applications from students from diverse backgrounds